huwu55/React-Mongo-MusicSongLyrics/README.md

     * video - YouTube video url
     * lyrics

+The database grows as more users sign up, playlists get created, and songs get searched and added.

 ### Running the tests
 To run a local testing server, go to the root directory of this project and run this command in your terminal:
 ```